How to craft an engaging guest post pitch that will get your story accepted?

 - Give a Brief About Your Story Idea

 - Finish it With a Short and Clear Conclusion

 Are you ready to Craft Your ‘MasterPitch’?

 Step #1.
 Write a Clear and Catchy Subject Line

 Blog owners/editors are busy, don’t make them confused.

 A subject line is the headline of your email – Make it clear and strong.

 Don’t just write ‘Pitch or Guest Post Submission”.
-Subject line should include your context that makes the editor to read your email.
+The subject line should include your context that makes the editor read your email.

 Poor Subject Line: Guest Post Submission